-Zimbardo and Boyd (2008) offer a new direction for referring to time based on empirical scientific research ''We want to share with you a new science and psychology of time that we developed based on personal, scholarly, and experimental investigation personal attitudes toward time and those that you share with the people around you have a powerful effect on all human nature, yet their importance is underappreciated by most people, academics and lay people alike.
+Zimbardo and Boyd (2008) offer a new direction for referring to time based on empirical scientific research. ''We want to share with you a new science and psychology of time that we developed based on personal, scholarly, and experimental investigation.
+Your personal attitudes toward time and those that you share with the people around you have a powerful effect on all human nature, yet their importance is underappreciated by most people, academics and lay people alike.
 This is the first paradox of time your attitudes toward time have profound impact on your life and your world, yet you seldom recognize it," (Zimbardo, P., & Boyd, J. The time paradox: The new psychology of time that will change your life.
 Simon and Schuster. p.6).
 In their opinion, the relationship to time is a central factor shaping life, even if one does not consciously pay attention to it.
 Perhaps to add: both motivational motivators and Seneca strongly emphasize the correct relationship to time.

 Zhang, Howell, and Stolarski demonstrate: ''Thus, the study of subjective time demonstrates that happiness is associated with the relative importance and emotional valence people assign to their past, present, and future'' (Zhang, J. W., Howell, R. T., & Stolarski, M. (2013).
 Comparing three methods to measure a balanced time perspective: The relationship between a balanced time perspective and subjective well-being.
 Journal of Happiness studies, 14(1), 169-184. p.182).